WuJinfeng0715/WuJinfeng.github.io/_pages/about.md

 <i class="fa fa-fw fa-drivers-license"></i> About Me
 ======
 <p align="justify">
 <font size = 3> I am Wu Jinfeng (吴锦峰), a Ph.D. student in Social Science at the <a href="https://sosc.hkust.edu.hk/">Social Science Division</a>, Hong Kong University of Science and Technology (HKUST).
-My research interests include Political sociology and Political Communication.
+My research interests include Political Sociology and Political Communication.
 My previous research has investigated the diversity and changes in citizens' political attitudes, with China (including Chinese Social Media) as a research context.
 <br>
 <br>
 For more infomation, please check <a href="https://wujinfeng0715.github.io/cv/">the cv-page</a> or download my <a href="https://wujinfeng0715.github.io//files/CV-JinfengWu-20230903.pdf">Curriculum Vitae</a>. </font>